mirasayon/imgur-image-upload-server/README.md

-# Simple image uploader Node.js Server which uploads image to <https://imgur.com> and returns imgur link of that image
+# Simple image uploader Node.js Server which uploads image to <https://imgur.com> and returns link of that image

 For .jpg, .png, .gif images